 In the second year, the resident is expected to decide independently which blocks will be appropriate for the planned procedure as well as which agents to use, and to defend their choice with the attending anesthesiologist.
 They are expected to identify ultrasound related anatomical landmarks for performance of regional techniques with minimal assistance, and initiate blocks for postoperative pain management.
 In addition to reviewing previously covered topics, new topics are introduced, including considerations for hip and knee replacement, thromboembolic prophylaxis, blood sparing techniques, orthopedic oncology as well as spinal trauma and surgery.

-A CA-3 rotation is optional, but most seniors request an additional rotation as the “Block Room Resident” to gain additional experience in regional anesthesia.
+The CA-3 resident is the “Block Room Resident” and gains additional experience in regional anesthesia.
 The CA-3 resident is expected to have mastered basic knowledge related to regional anesthesia, and should be able to perform regional techniques and manage patients during surgery with minimal assistance.
 The senior resident is introduced to controversial topics in regional anesthesia, exposed to relevant articles in the literature, and is encouraged to discuss pertinent issues with their attending in an "Oral Board" format.
 Brief clinical scenarios, such as management of a quadriplegic patient for shoulder surgery, a patient with sudden dyspnea following placement of an interscalene block, or a patient with a history of 'collapse' after local anesthetic administration in the dentist's office, are presented by the attending, and the resident is expected to be able to assess the situation, discuss treatment options, and defend their opinions.
 The CA·3 resident will also, in collaboration with the regional fellows, conduct a number of journal clubs during their rotation.

 Anthony (Robin) Brown, MBChB., FFA(SA)